dmcarth/Cue/Docs/Rendering.md

 </div>
 ```

 Most of the required methods for `MarkupRender` follow the same format: they pass a node and a `WalkerEvent` to indicate whether the renderer is entering or exiting the given node.
-The only exception is `renderReference(_:in:)`, which is only called once per reference.
+The only exceptions are `renderReference(_:in:)` and `renderHorizontalBreak(_:in:)`, which are only called when entering.

 For a full list of the requirements see MarkupRenderer.swift.